prof-rossetti/react-firebase-auth-template-2021/README.md

 ### Firebase Credentials

-Visit https://console.firebase.google.com/ to **create a new project**.
+Visit https://console.firebase.google.com/ to **create a new Firebase project**.
 When you create the project:

   1. Choose an existing Google Analytics account or create a new one.
   2. Enable the setting to automatically create a new property in this account.